Scalable Bayesian inference for high-dimensional mixed-type multivariate spatial data: Abstract

 \section{Abstract}

-Spatial generalized linear mixed-effects methods are popularly used to model spatially indexed univariate responses.
+Spatial generalized linear mixed-effects models are popularly used to analyze spatially indexed univariate responses.
 However, with modern technology, it is common to observe vector-valued mixed-type responses, e.g., a combination of binary, count, or continuous types, at each location.
-Methods that allow joint modeling of such mixed-type multivariate spatial responses are rare.
-Using latent multivariate Gaussian processes (GPs), we present a class of Bayesian spatial methods that can be employed for any combination of exponential family responses.
+Methods for jointly modeling such mixed-type multivariate spatial responses are rare.
+Using multivariate Gaussian processes (GPs) in the latent layer, we present a class of Bayesian spatial methods applicable to any combination of exponential family responses.
 Since multivariate GP-based methods can suffer from computational bottlenecks when the number of spatial locations is high, we further employ a computationally efficient Vecchia approximation for fast posterior inference and prediction.
 Key theoretical properties of the proposed model, such as identifiability and the structure of the induced covariance, are established.
-Our approach employs a Markov chain Monte Carlo-based inference method that utilizes elliptical slice sampling in a blocked Metropolis-within-Gibbs sampling framework.
+Our approach employs a Markov chain Monte Carlo-based inference method that uses elliptical slice sampling within a blocked Metropolis-within-Gibbs sampling framework.
 We illustrate the efficacy of the proposed method through simulation studies and a real-data application on joint modeling of wildfire counts and burnt areas across the United States.